manavi-24/FoodBlog/README.md

 # 🍽️ FoodieVerse - A Community Food Blog

-**Foodies** is a full-stack food blog platform where users can **browse** and **share** delicious meal recipes.
+**FoodieVerse** is a full-stack food blog platform where users can **browse** and **share** delicious meal recipes.
 It showcases a dynamic collection of user-submitted meals, complete with images, summaries, and detailed instructions.

 This responsive web application is built using **Next.js**, **HTML**, **CSS**, **JavaScript**, and **SQLite3** for persistent storage.